-- Content: being exposed to illegal, inappropriate or harmful content, for example, pornography, fake news, racism, misogyny, self-harm, suicide, anti-Semitism, or radicalisation or extremism; - Contact: being exposed to harmful online interaction with other users, for example, peer to peer pressure, commercial advertising, and adults posing as children or young adults with the intention to groom or exploit them for sexual, criminal, financial or other purposes: - Conduct: personal online behaviour that increases the likelihood of, or causes, harm, for example, making, sending and receiving explicit images (e.g. consensual and nonconsensual sharing of nudes and semi-nudes and/or pornography, sharing other explicit images, and online bullying); and - Commerce: risks such as online gambling, inappropriate advertising, phishing and/or financial scams.
-If staff feel that either they or students are at risk this should be reported to the Anti-Phishing Working Group (https://apwg.org/).

-The governing body will ensure that an annual review is undertaken of the college's approach to online safety, supported by an annual risk assessment that considers and reflects the risks students face online.

-College staff can access resources, information and support as set out in Annex D of KCSiE 2021.
+Date Author Impact Ass.
+Issue Review date Quality App Section Page 17 of - Content: being exposed to illegal, inappropriate or harmful content, for example, pornography, fake news, racism, misogyny, self-harm, suicide, anti-Semitism, or radicalisation or extremism; - Contact: being exposed to harmful online interaction with other users, for example, peer to peer pressure, commercial advertising, and adults posing as children or young adults with the intention to groom or exploit them for sexual, criminal, financial or other purposes; - Conduct: online behaviour that increases the likelihood of, or causes, harm, for example, making, sending and receiving explicit images (e.g. consensual and non-consensual sharing of nudes and semi-nudes and/or pornography, sharing other explicit images, and online bullying); and - Commerce: risks such as online gambling, inappropriate advertising, phishing and/or financial scams.
+If staff feel that either they or Students are at risk this should be reported to the Anti-Phishing Working Group (https://apwg.org/).
+The governing body will ensure that an annual review is undertaken of the College's approach to online safety, supported by an annual risk assessment that considers and reflects the risks Students face online.
+College staff can access resources, information and support as set out in Annex B of KCSiE.
+11. Procedures If staff notice any indicators of abuse/neglect or signs that a child or young person may be experiencing a safeguarding issue they should record their concerns on a College recording form for safeguarding concerns and pass it to the DSL without delay.
+[A suggested recording form is included at Appendix B] What to do if you are concerned.

-11. Procedures

-If staff notice any indicators of abuse/neglect or signs that a child or young person may be experiencing a safeguarding issue they should make immediate contact with the allocated welfare Officers or the DSLs.
-This can be in person, by email if less serious or by ringing the dedicated safeguarding line 01284 716397.

-What to do if you are concerned.